NAET eliminated my IBS (irritable bowel syndrome)

 - Lifestyle modification includes adopting exercise and regular physical activity, stress-relieving therapies, and quitting smoking.

 - High fiber intake may be helpful in some patients.
-Besides improving bowel regularity, it may help in removal of toxins and chemicals from the body.
+Besides improving bowel regularity, it may help in the removal of toxins and chemicals from the body.

 - High vitamin C intake has a protective effect.
 Vitamin C–rich foods are associated with a longer remission phase (these include berries, spinach, bell pepper, and parsley).

-- Similarly, elimination of alcohol, meat, processed foods, and high-carbohydrate foods may decrease the frequency and severity of flares.
+- Similarly, the elimination of alcohol, meat, processed foods, and high-carbohydrate foods may decrease the frequency and severity of flares.